Smellosophy

 Publisher Description

 Decades of cognition research have shown that external stimuli “spark” neural patterns in particular regions of the brain.
-We think of the brain as a space we can map: here it responds to faces, there it perceives a sensation.
-But the sense of smell—only recently attracting broader attention in neuroscience—doesn’t work this way.
-So what does the nose tell the brain, and how does the brain understand it?
+This has fostered a view of the brain as a space that we can map: here the brain responds to faces, there it perceives a sensation in your left hand.
+But it turns out that the sense of smell—only recently attracting broader attention in neuroscience—doesn’t work this way.
+A. S. Barwich asks a deceptively simple question: What does the nose tell the brain, and how does the brain understand it?

 PUBLISHERS WEEKLY